mesgjs/poly-transport/arch/test-plan.md

 - ✓ Frame atomicity: for each data frame, bytes on the wire are `[header][payload]` with no interleaving bytes inserted
 - ✓ Payload slicing: large payloads can be emitted as multiple consecutive frames; only the final frame sets EOM ([`arch/requirements.md`](requirements.md:181))
 - ✓ Direct-to-ring outbound payload reservations (single-thread endpoints): caller writes payload bytes into ring-backed views (contiguous or split) and commit produces `[header][payload]` on the wire
+	- Reservation views must not escape the immediate write/commit lifecycle (no output-side pinning or migration)
+	- If a caller cannot complete promptly, it must `release()` and fall back to pool-managed buffering

 ### 2. Buffer Management Tests ([`test/unit/buffer-manager.test.js`](../test/unit/buffer-manager.test.js))